 Mobile-oriented gaming subscriptions have also gained steam, with Apple’s Arcade service and Google’s Play Pass highlighting access to ad-free games on iOS and Android.
-Even more companies plan to use cloud services to stream games to mobile, with growing efforts from Microsoft’s Xbox Game Pass and Google’s Stadia for example.
+Even more, companies plan to use cloud services to stream games to mobile, with growing efforts from Microsoft’s Xbox Game Pass and Google’s Stadia for example.

 Cash ain’t king

-Apple was not the first company to talk about mobile payments, but it did make even your grandparents aware of the technology, the ability to use your phone to purchase things.
+Apple was not the first company to talk about mobile payments, but it did make even your grandparents aware of the technology, and the ability to use your phone to purchase things.
 Goodbye, cash.
 Hello, iPhone.

 The iPhone’s Wallet app also can store retail coupons, reward cards, and passes for flights and movies, all in one place.
 Even your driver’s license is getting ready to be in Apple’s Wallet if you want it to be.
-Additionally, in our post-covid world, your vaccination certificate can be stored there, along with your governemnt and private health card if you wish.
+Additionally, in our post-COVID world, your vaccination certificate can be stored there, along with your government and private health card if you wish.
 With the Apple Watch card payment system as well, it’s exceedingly rare to see someone pay cash.